-Daniel Khalife: Police confirm Chiswick sightings overnight
+Daniel Khalife: Escaped terror suspect arrested in Chiswick

-Daniel Khalife – live: Police confirm Chiswick sightings overnight as fugitive believed to change outfit
+Daniel Khalife – live: Escaped terror suspect arrested in Chiswick

-National manhunt for former soldier continues after escape from Wandsworth Prison on Wednesday
+Metropolitan Police confirms former soldier arrested on Saturday morning and currently in custody

 Prison escape of Daniel Abed Khalife was 'clearly pre-planned', Met Police Chief says